Ginga1402/Harry-Potter-Dataset/README.md

 It's essential to acknowledge that all rights, copyrights, and authority over the Harry Potter series belong to the esteemed author, **J.K.
 Rowling, and the publishing house**.
 This dataset is offered solely as a medium for exploration and learning.
 Please respect and adhere to the terms and conditions set by the original creators.

-**Disclaimer:** This dataset is not intended for commercial use or distribution.
+**NOTE:** This dataset is not intended for commercial use or distribution.
 Be sure to review and comply with the terms of use outlined by the original copyright holders.

+## Disclaimer

+This repository does not host or distribute the Harry Potter novels. **All rights to the Harry Potter series are owned by J.K.
+Rowling and the respective publishers.**

+This project is intended for educational purposes only and may include tools or scripts for text analysis.
+Users are expected to supply their own legally obtained copies of the books.

+No copyright infringement is intended.

 ## Contributing